ASPIRIN: the best NSAID

 COUMADIN side effects.

-Tell your healthcare provider about all the medicines you take.
-Do not
+Tell your healthcare provider about all the medicines

-anything new unless you have talked to your healthcare
+Stop medicines or take anything new unless you have talked to your healthcare

 provider.
-Keep a list of your medicines with you at all
+Keep a list of your medicines with you at all times to show

 your healthcare provider and pharmacist.
-Do not take other

-medicines that contain warfarin.
+Do not take other medicines that contain warfarin.
 Warfarin is the active ingredient in COUMADIN.
-Some
+Some foods can interact

-foods can interact with COUMADIN and affect your treatment and dose.
+with COUMADIN and affect your treatment and dose.

-Eat a normal, balanced diet.
+balanced diet.
 Talk to your doctor before you

+Make any diet changes.
 Do not eat large amounts of leafy green vegetables.

-Leafy green vegetables contain Vitamin K. Certain vegetable oils also
+Leafy green vegetables contain Vitamin

-of Vitamin K. Too much Vitamin K can lower the
+contain large amounts of Vitamin K. Too much Vitamin K can lower the

 effect of COUMADIN.

-Avoid drinking cranberry juice or eating cranberry products.
+cranberry juice or eating cranberry products.

 Avoid drinking alcohol.

-Always tell all of your healthcare providers that you take COUMADIN.
+Always tell all of your healthcare providers that you

-Wear or carry information
+Wear or carry information that you take COUMADIN.

 What is COUMADIN?

 COUMADIN is an anticoagulant medicine.
-It
+It is used to

-is used to lower the chance
+lower the chance

 of blood clots forming in your body.
 Blood clots can cause a stroke,

-serious conditions such as blood clots in the
+heart attack, or other serious conditions such as blood clots in the

 legs or lungs.